Online Density-Based Clustering for Real-Time Narrative Evolution Monitorin: Abstract

 \section{Abstract}

-Automated narrative intelligence systems for social media monitoring face significant scalability challenges when processing continuous data streams using traditional batch clustering algorithms.
-We investigate the replacement of HDBSCAN (offline clustering) with online (streaming/incremental) clustering methods in a production narrative report generation pipeline.
-The proposed system employs a three-stage architecture (data collection, modeling, dashboard generation) that processes thousands of multilingual social media documents daily.
-While HDBSCAN excels at discovering hierarchical density-based clusters and handling noise, its batch-only nature necessitates complete retraining for each time window, resulting in memory constraints, computational inefficiency, and inability to adapt to evolving narratives in real-time.
-This work evaluates a bunch of online clustering algorithms across dimensions of cluster quality preservation, computational efficiency, memory footprint, and integration compatibility with existing workflows.
-We propose evaluation criteria that balance traditional clustering metrics (Silhouette Coefficient, Davies-Bouldin Index) with narrative metrics (narrative distinctness, contingency and variance).
-Our methodology includes sliding-window simulations on historical datasets from Ukraine information space, enabling comparative analysis of algorithmic trade-offs in realistic operational contexts.
-This research addresses a critical gap between batch-oriented topic modeling frameworks and the streaming nature of social media monitoring, with implications for computational social science, crisis informatics, and narrative surveillance systems.
+Automated narrative intelligence systems for social media monitoring face significant scalability challenges when relying on batch clustering methods to process continuous data streams.
+We investigate replacing offline HDBSCAN with online density-based clustering algorithms in a production narrative report generation pipeline that processes large volumes of multilingual social media data.
+While HDBSCAN effectively discovers hierarchical clusters and handles noise, its batch-only nature requires full retraining for each time window, limiting scalability and real-time adaptability.
+We evaluate online clustering methods with respect to cluster quality, computational efficiency, memory footprint, and integration with downstream narrative extraction.
+Our evaluation combines standard clustering metrics, narrative-specific measures, and human validation of cluster correctness to assess both structural quality and semantic interpretability.
+Experiments using sliding-window simulations on historical data from the Ukrainian information space reveal trade-offs between temporal stability and narrative coherence, with DenStream achieving the strongest overall performance.
+These findings bridge the gap between batch-oriented clustering approaches and the streaming requirements of large-scale narrative monitoring systems.